-In this study, you will watch a short, randomly selected video of an individual and make decisions and predictions about his/her behavior and emotions.
-The survey should take approximately 20 minutes to complete and all responses are strictly anonymous.
+This is all we are allowed to tell you about it before you take it, but it’s pretty safe to assume there is a reason we think it’s important: In this study, you will watch a short, randomly selected video of an individual and make decisions and predictions about his/her behavior and emotions.
+The survey … Continued

 Our copywriter Domenique found this while searching the internet for design-inspiration.
 LOVE.

 Today at school I was walking to Geometry with my friend, when from behind I heard a guy say, “Watch this.”
 He then proceeded to take his hand and tickle the underside of my butt.
 I immediately turned and hit him with my lunch bag, but he laughed it off, and no one tried to … Continued

 On a crowded downtown 6 train, filled with commuters going to work (around 9:40am on Feb 10, 2011).
 A man in his late 20-mid 30s, with an orange baseball cap, nerdy glasses and large black north face jacket masturbated on a woman’s back as she was reading the paper.
 He was standing behind her with … Continued

 If you’ve ever lived or studied abroad, you may have celebrated a holiday that we have yet to recognize widely here in the States: International Women’s Day.
 In Italy, men give handfuls of flowers to the women in their lives each year on March 8.
 Google changes its logo for everything, but Hollaback couldn’t help … Continued

 Armchair revolutionary and badass bloggers wanted!
 Deadline to submit material for consideration is tomorrow, February 11 by 2:00pm EST. Please email letter explaining your interest and qualifications as well as a blog post for publication to [email protected] Bloggers will be selected for diversity of voice, clarity of writing, and overall badassness.